Sonu-35/salary-tracker-using-MySQL/README.md

     PRIMARY KEY(id)
 ) ENGINE = INNODB;

+-- INSERTION SECTION

--- Inserting data into the 'expenses' table
+-- Inserting dummy data into the 'workers' table INSERT INTO workers (first_name, last_name, hourly_pay, salary, JOB) VALUES ("san", "FE", 50000, NULL, "FE"),
+       ("san", "BE", 100000, NULL, "BE"),
+       ("san", "ryuu", 200000, NULL, "FS");

-INSERT INTO expenses (expense_name, expense_total)
-VALUES ("salary", 0),
+-- Inserting initial data into the 'expenses' table INSERT INTO expenses (expense_name, expense_total) VALUES ("salary", 0),
        ("supplies", 0),
        ("taxes", 0);

+-- SELECT SECTION

+-- Selecting all data from the 'workers' table
+SELECT * FROM workers;

 -- Selecting all data from the 'expenses' table
 SELECT * FROM expenses;

+-- UPDATE SECTION

+-- Updating data in the 'workers' table
+UPDATE workers
+SET hourly_pay = 51000
+WHERE id = 1;

+-- Updating all data in the 'workers' table
+UPDATE workers
+SET hourly_pay = hourly_pay + 1;

 -- Updating data in the 'expenses' table
 UPDATE expenses
 SET expense_total = (SELECT SUM(salary) FROM workers)
 WHERE expense_name = "salary";

+-- DELETE SECTION

--- Selecting all data from the 'expenses' table after update SELECT * FROM expenses;
+-- Deleting data from the 'workers' table
+DELETE FROM workers
+WHERE id = 3;

+-- TRIGGER SECTION

 -- Creating triggers
 CREATE TRIGGER before_hourly_pay_update